Financial Aid

 1. You will not receive any Financial Aid funds.

-2. If you are on suspension for GPA/PACE, then you must get back into Good Standing on your own.
+2. You must get back into Good Standing on your own. (without financial aid) Another appeal is not an option.

 ADDITIONAL INFORMATION: